ilentt/xmldata/XML_folder_to_product.md

 	</placeholder>
 </metadata>
 ```
 Above example show how to define a place holder image frame.
+If everything is correctly place holder will display in inDesign place holder panel.

 # x.
 Find statement